ntjrensen/lta-hhs-fairnessawareness/docs/TUTORIAL.md

 The **quarto.yml** file has the following options:

-- The project settings (book) and associated details: author, date (based on the latest modification date), navigation
+- The project settings (book) and associated details: author, date (based on the latest modification date), navigation.
+- Information on the location of the favicon.
 - The two profiles basic and advanced.
 If no profile is specified, the first profile prevails.
-- The branding settings: the location of the house-style files
+- The branding settings: the location of the house-style files.
-- The editor settings: work with the source code view instead of the visual view
+- The editor settings: work with the source code view instead of the visual view.
-- The execution settings: do not save markdown files and hide console output
+- The execution settings: do not save markdown files and hide console output.
-- The citation settings: the location of the bibliography and the Citation Style Language (APA)
+- The citation settings: the location of the bibliography and the Citation Style Language (APA).
-- The language settings: the language of the report
+- The language settings: the language of the report.
-- The lightbox settings: enlarges images when you click on them
+- The lightbox settings: enlarges images when you click on them.
 - The HTML settings: numbering, scrolling, the engine for mathematical texts, the font size (110%), the possibility for comments (via hypothesis), the theme, the output settings, the table of contents and links under ‘More information’.
-- Other settings: configuration
+- Other settings: configuration.

 The **quarto-basic-report.yml** file has the following options: